Bimal Patel (architect): Career

 In 1990, Patel joined his father's practice in Ahmedabad.
 One of his first building design projects, a campus for The Entrepreneurship Development Institute, Ahmedabad, won the Aga Khan Award for Architecture in 1992.
-Over the years he has built up a significant body of work ranging from single family homes, to institutions, industrial buildings and urban redevelopment projects.
+Over the years he has built up a significant body of work ranging from single-family homes, to institutions, industrial buildings and urban redevelopment projects.
 Urban design projects, like the Kankaria Lake Development and the Sabarmati Riverfront, are the first of their kind in the country.

-His significant and award winning projects include the Aga Khan Academy Hyderabad, Ahmedabad Management Association, Bhuj Development Plan and Town Planning Schemes (post-earthquake), C G Road Redevelopment, Entrepreneurship Development Institute of India, Gujarat High Court, Indian Institute of Management, Ahmedabad New Campus, Kankaria Lake, Sabarmati Riverfront and the Swarnim Sankul at Gandhinagar.
+His significant and award-winning projects include the Aga Khan Academy Hyderabad, Ahmedabad Management Association, Bhuj Development Plan and Town Planning Schemes (post-earthquake), C G Road Redevelopment, Entrepreneurship Development Institute of India, Gujarat High Court, Indian Institute of Management, Ahmedabad New Campus, Kankaria Lake, Sabarmati Riverfront and the Swarnim Sankul at Gandhinagar.

 His work and his projects have been conferred with numerous awards including the Aga Khan Award for Architecture (1992), United Nations Centre for Human Settlements' Award of Excellence (1998), World Architecture Award (2001) and the Prime Minister’s National Award for Excellence in Urban Planning and Design (2006).
-He was bestowed with the Padma Shri Award in 2019.
+He was bestowed with the Padma Shri award in 2019.

-Patel is President of CEPT University in Ahmedabad since 2012.
-CEPT University focuses on understanding, designing, planning, constructing and managing human habitats.
-His work there involves academics as well as institutional leadership and development.
+Patel has been the President of CEPT University in Ahmedabad from July 2012 to January 2024.
+CEPT University focuses on understanding, designing, planning, constructing, and managing human habitats.
+His work there involved academics as well as institutional leadership and development.